sintaxi/rolodex/README.md

       created_at: '2011-09-23T02:17:26.228Z'
     }

-The account object gives you to basic functions `set` and `get`.
+The account object gives you two basic functions `set` and `get`.
 The

 ### account.set([identifier,] props, callback)

-If an identifier is provied, the set will perform an update on that record.
-If no identifier is profided, it will create the record.
+You are to provide an identifier if you wish to update the record.
+Otherwise rolodex will assume a new record is being created.

+There are two ways to create an account.

+1) Pass in `email_verified` property with the value `true`.
+This is when authentication has been done with a third party service such as Mozilla's Persona.

+    var validAccount = {
+      "email": "brock@sintaxi.com",
+      "email_verified": true
+    }

+2) The other option is to pass in `password` and `password_confirmation` properties.
+When this is the case, email will assume to be unverified.

+    var validAccount = {
-    rolodex.account.set({ "email": "brock@sintaxi.com" },
+      "email": "brock@sintaxi.com",
+      "email_verified": true
+    }

+The set command with either object will create an account.

-      function(errors, account){
+    rolodex.account.set(validAccount, function(errors, account){
       console.log(account)
-      }
-    )
+    })

 ### account.get(identifier, callback)

-    rolodex.account.get("ojzg-su2w-kqsn",
-      function(account){
+    rolodex.account.get("ojzg-su2w-kqsn", function(account){
       console.log(account)
-      }
-    )
+    })

 The following are possible values for identifier.